 Cases have been on the increase, especially due to aging populations and in those with other chronic conditions such as diabetes.
 Early detection of diseases of the retina is increased by the understanding of the diseases.

-Diseases of the retina are those conditions that involve damage in structure and function.
+Diseases of the retina are those conditions that include damage in structure and function.
 The causes include, but are not limited to hereditary, age, and diabetes, among others that relate to health.
 In instances where impairment occurs in the retina, then blurred vision, distortion, or loss of sight may take place.
 For this reason, early diagnosis and, where possible, intervention is critical in order to preserve vision.

 There are several forms of diseases of the retina that include: